This section provides a little information about mortgage and protection advisers, what you should know about them and what they should tell you.

 - Independent should mean they can go anywhere to find a solution, no panels at all.

-In practical terms being restricted or independent makes little real difference, both are qualified to the same standard with the same exams.
 Using an adviser is a relationship based on trust and expertise, if your adviser provides that, you are onto a winner.

 Having established how advisers divide from a regulatory perspective, there is another division you should know about.
 Both Restricted and Independent advisers can either be members of Networks, where they are known as Appointed Representatives (Businesses owners typically) or Registered Individuals (They work for a business), or they can choose to be directly supervised by the FCA, known as Directly Authorised.
 There are other divisions, but today, these are the main ones.